-Prolonged economic downturn or uncertain geopolitical situation could have a material adverse impact on Group net sales and profit.
+Prolonged economic downturn and prolonged low consumer demand or uncertain geopolitical situation could have a material adverse impact on the Group’s net sales and profit.

 Fiskars can differentiate from competitors by combining extensive consumer insight with unbiased trade insight.
 Through our expertise in category management, we aim to assume a trusted advisor role and strengthen our partnership with selected retailers.
 This will enable us to build the brand experience and expand our retail presence while providing retailers with increased turnover.

-A major part of the Group’s net sales and profits are generated by the six global brands of the company, of which the Fiskars brand is the biggest.
-Fiskars has established processes to monitor their performance closely.
+A major part of the Group’s net sales and profit are generated by the six global brands of the company, of which the Fiskars brand is the biggest.
+Fiskars has established processes to closely monitor their performance.
 Determined action is taken to mitigate any threat to brand value.

-Fiskars has established crisis management and crisis communications procedures to mitigate the potential negative effects of a crisis situation on its corporate and brand reputation.
+Fiskars has established crisis management and crisis communications procedures to mitigate the potential negative effects of a crisis situation on its corporate or brand reputation.

 Intellectual property rights